Patient Information on Psychoanalytic Therapy / Psychodynamic Psychotherapy

 Appointments are offered based on current openings, respecting the unique timing and readiness for each individual's work.
 You're welcome to contact Bita, and together, we can work out what may be troubling you.

-Each analysand is allocated a dedicated time in my diary, which means you pay for both attended and missed sessions.
-While cancellations are not part of the analytic framework, adjustments to the contract can be discussed and agreed upon for planned absences, such as holidays.
-There is some flexibility, and with adequate notice, alternative arrangements may be possible.
-The fee you pay also supports the broader work of maintaining my practice.
-It contributes to my professional responsibilities, including supervision, memberships, and other essential expenses, as well as serving as my salary.
-This structure ensures the sustainability of the practice and the continuation of the analytic work.
+Each analysand is allocated a dedicated time in my diary, and payment is required for both attended and missed sessions.
+While cancellations are not part of the analytic framework, we can discuss and agree on adjustments for planned absences, such as holidays.
+With adequate notice, alternative arrangements may be possible.
+Part of your fee covers the costs of maintaining a practice, including professional responsibilities, supervision, memberships, essential expenses, and my income.

 How will my private information be handled, and how should I reach you for inquiries?